akash-network/docs/guides/wallet/README.md

 The command to recover your key is:

 ```
+akash \
+  --keyring-backend "$KEYRING_BACKEND" \
-akash keys add "$KEY_NAME" --recover
+  akash keys add "$KEY_NAME" \
+  --recover
 ```

-For example, `akash keys add "$KEY_NAME" --recover` will prompt the user to input a bip39 mnemonic and looks similar to:
+This will prompt the user to input a bip39 mnemonic and looks similar to:

 ```
 > Enter your bip39 mnemonic